skgithub14/AC215_KKST/README.md

 ## Setup
 ### API

-The `api-service` folder holds the files to set up the container and Python codes (inside `api` subfolder) for running the API server to serve our image captioning model.
+The `api-service` folder holds the files to set up the Docker container and pipenv virtual environment, as well as Python codes (inside `api` subfolder) for running the API server to serve our image captioning model.

 Before running, add the GCP bucket authorization file into the `secrets` folder in the parent directory, and name the file as `bucket-reader.json`.